Too Much Zucchini? Try Our Easy, Fool-Proof Zucchini Bread Recipe

 3. In a large bowl, combine the sugar, oil, and eggs.
 Stir in the zucchini and vanilla.
 Add the flour mixture and stir just until moistened.
 Fold in nuts, fruit, or chocolate chips if desired.
 Pour batter into the prepared pan.

-5. To make the streusel, combine ingredients in a bowl with a fork or fingers until the mixture resembles coarse bread crumbs.
-Sprinkle over batter and cook as instructed.
+5. To make the streusel, combine the ingredients in a bowl with a fork or your fingers until the mixture resembles coarse breadcrumbs.
+Sprinkle the mixture over the batter and cook the zucchini bread as instructed.

 Enjoy!